wincent/masochist/content/wiki/Getting new SSL certificates for use with nginx.md

 ---
 tags: nginx ssl wiki
 cache_breaker: 1
+title: Getting new SSL certificates for use with nginx
 ---

-I just got two new SSL certificates for use with wincent.com and rails.wincent.com.
+I just got two new SSL certificates for use with typechecked.net and rails.typechecked.net.

 ## Generating new private keys

-Rather than using the old private key that I had previously used with my secure.wincent.com certificate (documented in "[SSL certificate renewal notes 2008](/wiki/SSL_certificate_renewal_notes_2008)"), I decided to generate a new key:
+Rather than using the old private key that I had previously used with my other certificate (documented in "[SSL certificate renewal notes 2008](/wiki/SSL_certificate_renewal_notes_2008)"), I decided to generate a new key:

     $ sudo -s
     # mkdir keys certs
     # cd keys
-    # openssl genrsa -des3 -out wincent.com.key 1024
+    # openssl genrsa -des3 -out typechecked.net.key 1024

 ## Generating a certificate signing request

-    # openssl req -new -key wincent.com.key -out ../certs/wincent.com.csr
+    # openssl req -new -key typechecked.net.key -out ../certs/typechecked.net.csr

 This is how I answered the questions: